ezachrisen/indigo/guide.md

 > The sample code for this section is in [Example_stopIfParentNegative()](cel/example_organization_test.go)

 In this example, we're going to evaluate 3 rules, (honors, at_risk and rookie), but we only want to do that for Accounting majors.
-Imagine that the university as 30,000 students and 10 of them are accounting majors.
+Imagine that the university has 30,000 students and 10 of them are accounting majors.
 Obviously, evaluating all 3 rules for every student would be silly.

 Instead we make a parent rule, called ``accounting``, where we put the major requirement.
 We then put the 3 rules as child rules of the accounting rule.